AdamKyle/flare/resources/info/notifications/section-1.md

 Which are called server notifications.

 Players can also be emailed if they are not online and have those settings turned on.
-The only time we will email you is in the following situations where you are not online:
+The only time we will email you is in the following situations where **you are not online**:

 - Adventure you were on completed.
 - Class Damage Stat was changed.